YahanCU/Football-analytics-project/README.md

 ### Part II: (User Interaction):
 #### < Compare the performance between two players, two clubs or two countries >
 This part is aimed to compare different players, clubs, and countries in several aspects, like age, value, potential, and skills.
-The part also extends to provides all simple predictions of game results based on two clubs’ (or countries’) five formations.
+The part also extends to provide all simple predictions of game results based on two clubs’ (or countries’) five formations.
 The comparison results are mainly presented in two graphs and one table.

 ### Part III: (User Interaction):
 #### < Measure a player’s value aligned with multiple factors >